Report of the Supervisory Board

-In fiscal 2017, the Supervisory Board intensively dealt with the situation and prospects of the company.
+In fiscal 2018, the Supervisory Board intensively dealt with the situation and prospects of the company.
 We advised the Executive Board concerning corporate management and performed the tasks assigned by German corporate law and the company’s Articles of Association.
-The Executive Board kept us informed by providing regular, prompt and detailed reports, both written and verbal, about all relevant corporate planning and strategic development issues, the progress of business in the divisions, the situation of the Group, including its risk situation, risk management and internal control systems, and about compliance.
-All of the company's significant transactions were discussed in depth by the respective committee responsible, as well as by the full Supervisory Board, on the basis of the reports provided by the Executive Board.
+The Executive Board kept us informed by providing regular, prompt and comprehensive reports, both written and verbal, about all relevant corporate planning and strategic development issues, the progress of business in the divisions, the situation of the Group, including its risk situation, risk management and internal control systems, as well as about compliance.
+All of the company's significant transactions were discussed in depth by the respective committees responsible, as well as by the full Supervisory Board, on the basis of the reports provided by the Executive Board.
 Following thorough review of the Executive Board's reports and proposed resolutions, we voted on these to the extent that our vote was required.

 Cooperation between the Supervisory Board and the Executive Board was always characterized by openness, constructive dialogue and trust.

 In the reporting year, the Supervisory Board convened at four ordinary meetings, which the Executive Board also attended, provided these conferences did not concern the latter board's matters.
 We regularly conferred on the development of sales revenue, earnings and employment for the Group; the financial situation of the company and of its affiliates; and on strategic projects.